 5. Behringer Ultravoice XM1800S

 Next on the list is the Behringer Ultravoice XM1800S which comes in a set of 3 mics.
-All the mics are the same but they have some pretty cool features that we will talk about later.
+All the mics are the same, but they have some pretty cool features that I will talk about later.

 Who is it best for?

-As we already said, this is a music recording mic, but because it can be both wireless and connected via XLR cord, and does come with stand adapters, it can serve its purpose as a podcast and streaming mic you hold in your hand or put on a mic stand near your setup.
+As I already said, this is a music recording mic, but because it can be both wireless and connected via XLR cord and does come with stand adapters, it can serve its purpose as a podcast and streaming mic you hold in your hand or put on a mic stand near your setup.